chrisle/stagelinq-pcap/Notes.md

 - SC6000 Player 2: `192.168.86.202` (Port 3 on mixer)
 - Music is on a 1TB internal SSD inside Player 1
 - Mixer and players get IPs via DHCP but are set with reserved IPs on the router.
+- IP address are easy to remember:
+  - .185 for the x1850 (but without the zero)
+  - .201 for player 1, .202 for player 2

 ---

-## Reconnecting to Player After Rebooting
+## Auto-Reconnecting to a Denon Device After Rebooting it

 The `StageLinqListener` is listening for messages from players.
 When we get a `DISCOVERER_HOWDY_` messages, we will try to connect to it and track the